News

 Then we check in at La Rosa boutique hotel where they describe themselves as “more boudoir than boutique.”

-Evening: You’ll be given a writing prompt for the evening, and then you have free time in Whitby to dine, explore, and write.
+Evening: cocktail hour and character readings in the lounge bar (which is all ours) at La Rosa.
+Then you’ll be given a unique writing prompt for the evening, followed by free time in Whitby to dine, explore, and write.

 (Breakfast, Steam Train, Lunch, Whitby Abbey Tickets, Overnight at La Rosa in Whitby)